jinyeong-park/fe/ComputerScience-MinchulChae.md

     };
 }

-## String Questions

-/*
-3. Longest Substring Without Repeating Characters Given a string, find the length of the longest substring without repeating characters.
+### 3. Longest Substring Without Repeating Characters
+Given a string, find the length of the longest substring without repeating characters.

 Example 1: